realm/realm-js/examples/rn-multiple-realms/README.md

 > If you set up your App Services App [via a CLI](#via-a-cli), you can **skip this step** as the triggers and functions should already be defined for you.

 We will add a trigger that is automatically triggered when users register with email and password.
 This trigger in turn calls a function to create a `PrivateContent` document containing the `myList` field.
-When a user is deleted (e.g. by manually deleting them via the App Services UI), we also add a trigger and function for deleting the `PrivateContent` document.
+When a user is deleted (e.g. by manually deleting them via the App Services UI) we also add a trigger and function for deleting the `PrivateContent` document.

 To set this up via the App Services UI: